Puppet's services: Puppet agent on *nix systems

 true, it will do the run in the background.

 This behavior is good for building a cron job that does configuration runs.
-You may also want to use the
+You might also want to use the

 splaylimit settings to keep the Puppet master from getting overwhelmed, since the system time is probably synchronized on all of your agent nodes.